Nonfiction (adult)

 Michelle Hébert

-Michelle has an MFA in creative non-fiction from the University of King’s College, a degree in journalism, and training and experience in community social work.
-She combined her journalism skills with her love of history and passion for social justice to write her first non-fiction book, Enriched by Catastrophe: Social Work and Social Conflict after the Halifax Explosion, published by Fernwood in 2007.
-The Toronto Star named her debut novel, Every Little Thing She Does is Magic (Vagrant 2024), one of the 20 ‘Must Read’ books of Summer 2024.
-Her debut memoir, A Good Girl’s Guide to Lying: Losing my Memories, Searching for Truth, & Living with Dissociative Amnesia, will be published by Nimbus in Fall 2026.
+Michelle has an MFA in creative non-fiction from the University of King’s College, a Master of Social Work degree, and training and experience in adult and community education.
+Her books include Enriched by Catastrophe: Social Work and Social Conflict after the Halifax Explosion (Fernwood 2007) and Every Little Thing She Does is Magic (Vagrant 2024), a Toronto Star 20 ‘Must Read’ books of Summer 2024.
+Her debut memoir, A Good Girl’s Guide to Lying: Losing my Memories, Searching for Truth, & Confronting Complex Trauma, will be published by Nimbus in September 2026.

 Michelle combines her social work and writing skills to offer services for writers.
 This includes supporting memoirists as they write about difficult subjects, helping writers struggling with imposter syndrome or writer’s block, and guiding writers to go deeper into themselves and their stories.
 Find out more at her website, michellehebertwrites.com

-Michelle lives in Halifax, Nova Scotia/Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.
+Michelle lives in Halifax, Nova Scotia/Mi’kma’ki with four cats and a dog (who thinks she’s a cat).
 She posts about writing, mental health, cake, and her cats on Bluesky (@hfxwordy) and Instagram (michelle.hebert.writes).

 Michelle Hébert Read More »